mir-group/phoebe/doc/sphinx/source/theory/thEpa.rst

+.. _theoryEPA:

 Electron-phonon averaging (EPA)
 ===============================

 Something

-In phoebe, we implemented the electron-phonon average method discuss in ref. https://doi.org/10.1016/j.mtphys.2018.07.001.
+In Phoebe, we implemented the electron-phonon average method discuss in ref. https://doi.org/10.1016/j.mtphys.2018.07.001.
 The purpose of this method is to have a fast tool for the computation of electronic transport coefficients limited by electron-phonon scattering.
 The benefits of this methodology are that EPA:
 1. avoids Wannierization: while accurate, finding Wannier functions is tricky and is not yet fully automatizable; and